Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum Hall setup

 \subsubsection{Setup 1 [$\mu_2 = \mu_3 = \mu_0$ and $\mu_1 = \mu_4 = \mu$]}

-FIG. 1 shows a quantum Hall setup, which is characterized by $\mu_2 = \mu_3 = \mu_0$ and $\mu_1 = \mu_4 = \mu = \mu_0 + eV$, where $V$ is the applied voltage.
+Fig. \ref{fig:1} shows a quantum Hall setup, which is characterized by $\mu_2 = \mu_3 = \mu_0$ and $\mu_1 = \mu_4 = \mu = \mu_0 + eV$, where $V$ is the applied voltage.

-In this setup, all contacts are assumed to be ideal.
-In this case, we will analyze all current correlations between different contacts.
-For the quantum noise correlation between terminals: 1 and 3, i.e., $S_{13}^q$, the thermal noise vanishes, and only shot noise contributes.
-We can see this below,
+In this setup, all contacts are assumed to be ideal and, we analyze all current correlations between different contacts. {First, we will calculate the quantum noise cross-correlation between terminals 1 and 3, i.e., $S_{13}^q$.
+The general expression for $S_{13}^q$ according to Eq. (\ref{eq:8}) is given as,}